 3. On the first page, paste the Usercentrics cookie consent solution embed code and click save.

 4. That's it.
-Be sure to test the website to confirm everything is working (and submit test form submissions through any contact form(s) if you're using security features like reCaptcha).
+Be sure to test the website (in a fresh incognito window) to confirm everything is working (and submit test form submissions through any contact form(s) if you're using security features like reCaptcha).

 If you pasted this cookie consent embed code somewhere else in the backend of your website prior to using the plugin, you will need to remove it now that it's pasted within the plugin.